sumo-king/Weather-App/README.md

 # Weather-App

 A simple experimental front end application the uses the OpenWeather API to give weather updates based on different locations.
-It uses your browser's geolocation.
+It uses the user's browsers geolocation and the user can also search for a different location via international cities.